 Any overspeeding motorcycle driver is digging his own grave, with an accident injury just around the corner.
 Even the most experienced motorcycle drivers know that following the law is a must, and too much speed kills.

 In accidents involving a motorcycle and another motor vehicle, many fatalities occurred when the other vehicle was turning left.
-This could be due to distance misjudgments, blind spots, or even right-of-way errors, so be extra vigilant in these roads.
+This motorcycle crash could be due to distance misjudgments, blind spots, or even right-of-way errors, so be extra vigilant in these roads.

 Surprisingly, open car doors also cause a significant number of motorcycle accidents.
 This occurs when parked drivers open their car doors onto the path of a moving motorcycle.

 One way to avoid motorcycle accidents is to check your own vehicle before heading out.
 From a more legal point of view, manufacturers of poorly constructed motorcycle parts that are not at par with current guidelines can be held liable for your personal injury.
-While it might seem like a long shot, our legal team has actually brought a number of these wrongdoers to court.
+While it might seem like a long shot, our legal team of motorcycle accident lawyers has actually brought a number of these wrongdoers to court.

 One thing that drivers have to keep in mind is that just because you can drive a car, doesn’t mean you can drive a motorcycle, and vice versa.
 Those two couldn’t be more different, and there are licenses for that.
 Before you hit the road, keep in mind that a lack of experience can kill either you or other innocent motorists and pedestrians.